- HOVER OVER PHOTOS -

 Hire a professional buyer's advocate to guide and advise you.
 In almost all cases you receive this service at no additional cost to you.
 The seller of the home you buy pays for this service.
 This takes your relationship from one of being a customer who is being sold a home to one of being a client working closely with your trusted real estate adviser who presents and helps you evaluate the pros and cons of all available homes in your price range with all of your required features and many of the desired additional features you always wanted in a home.

 Homes are not a commodity that are all alike.
 They are individual and unique.
-You need a trusted advisory who has evaluated thousands of homes to apply that expertise to helping you select your new home!
+You need a trusted advisor who has evaluated thousands of homes to apply that expertise to helping you select your new home!
 Your home may be your biggest investment.
 Don't you want to make sure you are making the right decision on many different levels

 What is the buyer’s representative?